Medically reviewed by Drugs.com. Last updated on May 6, 2020.

 • Latex: The packaging (needle shield of auto-injector and needle cap of prefilled syringe) may contain latex.

-Number of monthly migraine days
+Number of monthly migraine days; BP.

 Adverse events were not observed in animal reproduction studies.